 How to get to Cinque Terre from La Spezia

 Before arriving in Cinque Terre, there is one final transfer at La Spezia, less than an hour along the coast from Pisa by train.
 Time will pass quickly on this stage of the journey, as you take in the breathtaking sights of the Riviera.
 Take your time in La Spezia and enjoy the blooming public gardens, waterfront harbour, and beautiful basilicas.
 History lovers will find great pleasure in the 13th-century San Giorgio Castle and archaeological museum.
 If you're wondering how to get to Cinque Terre from La Spezia, Cinque Terre Express trains run almost 24 hours a day for the final leg of the journey, which takes less than 10 minutes.

 Fastest journey time: 42m

-If your time is limited and you wish to make a Florence to Cinque Terre day trip without any excursions along the way, this is also possible.
-Beginning before dawn and continuing throughout the day, trains leave frequently from Florence for Cinque Terre.
+If your time is limited and you wish to go on a day trip from Florence to Cinque Terre without any excursions along the way, this is also possible.
+Beginning before dawn and continuing throughout the day, trains leave frequently from Florence to Cinque Terre.
 As it only takes about three hours, including transfers, to Riomaggiore, the first of the five coastal villages, this gives you a full day to explore.
 You're going to need it if you want to experience everything that Cinque Terre has to offer.